 If you have been fascinated by electricity, then you might want to look at a career as an electrician.
-Electricians enjoy one of the higher-paid specialty industry fields with a solid future as America becomes more dependent on consistent and well-maintained supplies of electricity.
+Electricians enjoy one of the higher paid specialty-industry fields with a solid future as America becomes more dependent on consistent and well-maintained supplies of electricity.

 There are two general types of electrical work:

 Some electricians become electrical inspectors, enter teaching programs, or work as construction consultants.
 A few enter training programs to become contractors.
 Electricians are also finding that their profession is becoming linked with those who do computer and telecommunications wiring.
-More than 15 percent of electricians take additional classes on telecommunications systems, wiring, and electrical interfaces.
+Over 15 percent of electricians take additional classes on telecommunications systems, wiring, and electrical interfaces.

 At LSC-Creekside Center of LSC-Tomball and LSC-North Harris, specialized electrician courses are offered that emphasize application more than theoretical development.
 The courses complement on-the-job training and mirror real world situations by providing classroom studies with hands-on applications in high-tech laboratories.
 The program also works with local electrician providers/companies to ensure that the class focus meets their needs and on preparing the student to pass the Texas State Licensing exam.

 The core courses will transfer to a variety of colleges and universities.
 Contact a counselor or faculty advisor for specific information or to obtain the recommended sequencing of courses.

 Tuition rates are based on residency.
 Get an estimate of your costs by using the Tuition & Fees chart.
 If you need assistance paying for college, financial aid is available in the form of book advances, grants, scholarships, loans, and more.

 For careers and median salaries, visit Career Star for more information.

 You have questions, we have answers.
 Complete the form to learn more and be contacted by an advisor.
 Then, start your free application.